ihmeuw/vivarium-suite/libs/risk-distributions/docs/source/tutorials/index.rst

 Tutorials
 =========
-Here you'll find a set of tutorials to introduce concepts and tools available in the ``vivarium`` framework.
+Here you'll find tutorials to introduce the concepts and tools available via the risk distributions package.

-Before digging into the tutorials, please walk through the :doc:`getting started <getting_started>` guide.
-It will help you set up a Python package where you'll build your model components.

 .. toctree::
    :maxdepth: 1